chuckwolber/cctools/ccct/README.md

 ```

 ### Google Stuff
-Google does not appear to have a simple "hobbyist" process for programmatically
+Google does not seem to have a simple "hobbyist" process for programmatically
 accessing your own Google Drive content.
 You have to create a cloud project,
 add the Google Sheets API to the project, generate OAuth credentials that are
 stored locally in the form of a JSON file, and then add yourself to the project